-- The Roadside Development Sheet may be obtained through the CADD Insertable Sheet Directory. - Special Design Section Drawing No. A-4 (Imperial) - Special Design Section Drawing No. MA-4 (Metric) - The Erosion Control Summary Sheet may be obtained through the CADD Insertable Sheet Directory. - Special Design Section Drawing No. A-5 (Imperial) - Special Design Section Drawing No. MA-5 (Metric)
+- The Imperial Roadside Development Sheet may be accessed from the sheet2000.cel library in Microstation. - A-4 Roadside Development Sheet (RDSDEV) - The Metric Roadside Development Sheet may be obtained through the insertable sheet directory on Falcon DMS. - Special Design Section Drawing No. MA-4 (Metric) - The Imperial Erosion Control Summary Sheet may be accessed from the sheet2000.cel library in Microstation. - A-5 Erosion Control Summary Sheet (ECSUM) - The Metric Erosion Control Summary Sheet may be obtained through the insertable sheet directory on Falcon DMS - Special Design Section Drawing No. MA-5 (Metric)